dart-lang/language/working/augmentation-libraries/feature-specification.md

-An invocation of a non-redirecting generative constructor definition *d* on an instantiated class definition *C*\<*T1*,…,*Tn*\> with argument list *L*, super parameters *S*, and uninitialized super constructor invocation *s* to initialize an object *o* proceeds as follows (at least for any class other than `Object`, which just completes immediately):
+An invocation of a non-redirecting generative constructor definition *d* on an instantiated class definition *C*\<*T1*,…,*Tn*\> with argument list *L*, super parameters *S*, and uninitialized super initializer *s* to initialize an object *o* proceeds as follows (at least for any class other than `Object`, which just completes immediately):

 *   Bind actual arguments to formal parameters.
 For each parameter in the *parameterList* of *d* (in sequence order):